surajcm/Poseidon/README.md

 Give a ⭐️ if this project helped you!

 ## Features
-* Provide a functionality to create a service ticket and a workflow based on it
+* Provide a functionality to create a service ticket, and a workflow based on it
 * Provides a final invoice to customer
 * Various reports to gain insights on improving the business